iPad Air Review

 But in reality, things look very nice indeed, with Retina already a mainstay of Apple’s larger tablet for years now.

-We still think it’s a touch too reflective for watching video, but according to DisplayMate.
 Ray Soneira of the same laboratory testing facility has found that things are actually pretty good on that front, with less than 10 per cent of the light hitting the screen surface actually reflecting back into your peepers.

 However, Apple hasn’t made the best large-screen tablet display on the market according to DisplayMate.
 While the Air performs fairly well in most scenarios, it’s bested by the competition – namely the Amazon Kindle Fire HDX 8.9.